How Goldfish crackers took over the world

 Not a baker, Margaret went full trial-and-error creating an all-natural stone ground whole wheat bread packed with vitamins and nutrients.
 She succeeded in making a bread that everyone loved.
 Soon, her stockbroker husband Harry was hauling loaves on the train, distributing them to specialty stores in New York City.
 At the dawn of the 1940s, Margaret Rudkin had sold her millionth loaf of bread.

-“People talk all the time about mompreneurs, well she was one of the first,” says Beth Toovell, spokesperson for Pepperidge Farm.
+“People talk all the time about mompreneurs, well she was one of the first,” says Beth Toovell, spokesperson for Campbell Snacks.
 “It gives me pride, and I love it when my kids tell their friends, ‘Mom makes Goldfish!’
 Technically, I do.”

 Pepperidge Farm gained a reputation for quality upscale products, so the jet-setting Rudkins started scouting internationally.
 Throughout the 1950s, they traveled to Europe, bringing back the rights to unseen items in America, like Milano cookies sampled in Belgium.
 By 1961, Pepperidge Farm had 58 products and sales of $32 million.
 Rudkin decided to sell the company to Campbell Soup, becoming the first woman on the board, and continued scouring the world for edibles.
 In 1962, she found a cracker in Switzerland made by a company called Kambly.
 It was shaped like a fish because the cracker creator’s wife was a Pisces.
 Rudkin brought the recipe back to Pepperidge Farm shortly before her 1966 retirement.
 Goldfish had crossed the ocean to the United States.
 (In Switzerland, Kambly still manufactures “Goldfish — The Original.” )